ExtrieveTechnologies/ImageWizHelper/README.md

    - *If all images have to be resized to the standard page size then use **ResetAllDPI** option*
    - *If only mobile captured images are to be resized then keep **ResetZeroDPI** as the parameter.*

-5. **CompressToJpeg** - *This function will compress as a single input file and create a Jpeg output file.*
+**5. CompressToJpeg** - *This function will compress as a single input file and create a Jpeg output file.*

    ```C / C++
    //C/C++